François, Duke of Guise: Military career

 In 1551, he was created Grand Chamberlain of France.
 He won international renown in 1552 when he successfully defended the city of Metz from the forces of Charles V, Holy Roman Emperor, and defeated the imperial troops again at the Battle of Renty in 1554. but the Truce of Vaucelles temporarily curtailed his military activity.

 He led an army into Italy in 1557 to aid Pope Paul IV, operating in conjunction with Brissac to capture Valenza.
 There they parted ways.
 Guise continued east along the Po Valley with 16,000 men.
 Under instructions to take Parma, he assessed that as unfeasible, and instead proposed attacking Florence to secure lines south.
 The duke of Tuscany, fearing such a possibility, diplomatically reached out to Henry II and Guise was informed of the negotiations.

 Advancing into Naples in April, his troops became restless from lack of pay.
-Hearing reports that Alba was marching along the Adriatic coast with an army of 18,000 aiming to cut his supply, Guise sought battle, but Alba was evasive.
-Guise was now instructed by king Henry to break off his Naples campaign and return to his campaign in Lombardy.
+Hearing reports that the Duke of Alba was marching along the Adriatic coast with an army of 18,000 aiming to cut his supply, Guise sought battle, but Alba was evasive.
+Guise turned towards Campli and devastated it, and followed besieging the strategic city of Civitella.
+However, the siege was unsuccessful, and upon the arrival of Alba with a reinforced army of 25,000, Guise retreated out of Naples.

+As Alba and Marcantonio Colonna marched towards Rome, Guise moved to reinforce the city.
+However, Guise was now instructed by king Henry to break off his Naples campaign and return to his campaign in Lombardy.
 This order in turn was superseded by the disastrous defeat of Montmorency at the Battle of St. Quentin.

 Guise was recalled to France, and hurriedly made Lieutenant-General.
 Taking the field, he captured Calais from the English on 7 January 1558—an enormous propaganda victory for France—then Thionville and Arlon that summer, and was preparing to advance into Luxembourg when the Peace of Cateau-Cambrésis was signed.
 Throughout the reign of Henry II, Guise was one of the premier military figures of France, courteous, affable, and frank, and largely popular, the "grand duc de Guise" as his contemporary Brantôme called him.
 (Note: who distinguishes the personal admiration for François, shared by Catherine, from the detestation of les Guises as a faction, led by the brilliant and devious cardinal, whom even the Spanish mistrusted.)

 The accession of Francis II of France (10 July 1559), husband of Guise's niece Mary, Queen of Scots, was a triumph for the Guise family.
 Montmorency, conscious there was no place for him in the new order, withdrew from court.
 The Duke of Guise and his brother, Charles, Cardinal of Lorraine were supreme in the royal council.
 (Note: "It is impossible to distinguish the duke's political role from that of his brother, the cardinal.")
 Occasionally he signed public acts in the royal manner, with his baptismal name only.